EngqvistLab/DeepET_reps/README.md

 ![Figure](concept.png)

+#TODO
+upload models to zenodo
+add code to download models

 ## Requirements
 Assuming that you use Miniconda (https://docs.conda.io/en/latest/miniconda.html) or Anaconda (https://www.anaconda.com/) the required packages can be easily installed from the yml file `packages.yml`.
 In a terminal execute:
 ```bash